sosuperic/chatscan/README.md

 ## Usage
 - Your HTML should have an empty div with id viz, i.e. `<div id="viz"></div>`
-- After importing radar.js and the required js/css dependencies, call `render_radars(data_or_path, params)`, where data_or_path is either a js object or a path to a csv/json file, and params is an associative array that controls display parameters, as well as data normalization parameters.
+- After importing radar.js and the required js/css dependencies, call `render_radars(data_or_path, params, default_tweak_params)`, where data_or_path is either a js object or a path to a csv/json file, params is an associative array that controls display/data normalization parameters, and default_tweak_params is an associative array that controls default values for tweakable paramters such as size and color.

 ## Parameters
 - Found in read_params of render_radars (default values also defined here)